dougeby/IntuneDocs/intune/encrypt-devices.md

 6. Configure the remaining [FileVault settings](endpoint-protection-macos.md#filevault) to meet your business needs, and then select **OK**.

-   > [!NOTE]
-   > Support for FileVault is limited until the July release completes rollout in a few days.
-Until rollout is complete, if you configure FileVault, you must set *Defer FileVault until sign out* to **Enable**.

 7. Complete configuration of additional settings, and then save the profile.

 ### Manage FileVault